lmrshare/lmrshare.github.io/_posts/2018-08-11-C-traps-and-pitfalls.md

 ---
 layout: post
-title: "Notes of C traps and pitfalls
+title: "Notes of C traps and pitfalls"
 date: 2018-08-11
 description: "Notes about C traps and pitfalls."
 tag: Computer Basises